Get started by searching below:

 • Visible fat tissues

 Stage 3 bedsores are quite deep, but tendons, ligaments, muscles, and/or bones will not be visible.
 If they are, the patient likely has a stage 4 bedsore.
-That said, health care providers may not be able to properly stage every severe bedsore.

 Even if a bedsore cannot be staged, doctors can still recommend treatments to start the healing process.